rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

 end
 ```

+Note that **a hashtable** of offset values `rp` (read as "rooted path") is
+used to maintain the offset indexes of the nodes in the current rooted path.
-Note that a hashtable of counter values `nc` (read as "node count") is used
+Likewise, a hashtable of counter values `nc` (read as "node count") is used
-to determine the node count of each node.
+to sum up the node count of each node.

 Note that the post-order version is straight forward since the node count of
 a node will be available when the node and its node count need to be appended